mstrens/DIY-Multiprotocol-TX-Module/README.md

 Download the [zip file](https://github.com/midelic/DIY-Multiprotocol-TX-Module/archive/multi-STM32.zip) of this repository, unzip it in a folder, navigate to the Multiprotocol directory and then click on Multiprotocol.ino.
 The Arduino environment will appear and the Multiprotocol project will be loaded.Then you can use "Upload" button which will compile and upload to the module: Skecth->Upload (Ctrl+U).

-Warning:
-The dial must be set to 0 before flashing!

 Notes:
 - Make sure to select in arduino IDE the "Generic STM32F103C series" before compiling.